vaadin/flow-crm-tutorial/README.md

 Go to `chrome://flags` and add `https://{IP-address}:port` to `Insecure origins treated as secure` and enable the experiment.

 Navigate to self signed https app and test webpush on mobile.

+generate crt from the custom pem root certificate
+`openssl x509 -inform PEM -outform DM -in rootCA.pem -out local.crt`

+install the crt on the android as user certificate.